run-ai/vscode-genv/README.md

-# vscode-rnenv README
+# vscode-genv README

-This is the README for your extension "vscode-rnenv".
+This is the README for your extension "vscode-genv".
 After writing up a brief description, we recommend including the following sections.

 ## Features